junxit/us-congress-bills-112/bill.md

 ## § 3.
 Conveyance of Electric Distribution System

-- **(a)** *In general* Inasmuch as the Strawberry Water Users Association conveyed its interest, if any, in the Electric Distribution System to the District by a contract dated April 7, 1986, and in consideration of the District assuming from the United States all liability for administration, operation, maintenance, and replacement of the Electric Distribution System, the Secretary shall, pursuant to the provisions of this Act convey and assign to the District without charge or further consideration—
+- **(a)** *In general* Inasmuch as the Strawberry Water Users Association conveyed its interest, if any, in the Electric Distribution System to the District by a contract dated April 7, 1986, and in consideration of the District assuming from the United States all liability for administration, operation, maintenance, and replacement of the Electric Distribution System, the Secretary shall, pursuant to the provisions of this Actas soon as practicable after the date of enactment of this Act and in accordance with applicable law, convey and assign to the District without charge or further consideration—
   - **(1)** all of the United States right, title, and interest in and to—
     - **(A)** all fixtures owned by the United States as part of the Electric Distribution System; and
     - **(B)** the distribution fixture land;